Maleka1395/Rep/README.md

 fs.writeFileSync(path.join(repoPath, "README.md"), readmeContent);
 This repository was quickly set up using a Node.js

-A simple repo created with Node.js.
+A simple repo created with Node.